yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/call-flow.md

 are executed in the order they appear in the script, with the next action starting when the previous action has reached an end stage.

-The NCCO is fetched from the Answer URL when the call is answered.
-For inbound calls the Answer URL is set when the application is created.
+The NCCO is fetched from the `answer_url` when the call is answered.
+For inbound calls the `answer_url` is set when the application is created.
 For outbound calls an `answer_url` parameter is supplied in the API request to create the call.